panwarnaveen9/View-Module-for-Cartaro-GSOC2014/List-of-spatial-functions.md

  * ST_Difference
  * ST_SharedPaths

 `We will be focusing more on filter functions.
 Also we are considering the other means of geometry input for geometry B. For example, using the geometry from other nodes as input.
-So as of now we are providing the filter functionality for followings functions so we can modified the query as follow.`
+So as of now we are providing the filter functionality for followings functions thus we can modified the query as follow.`

 **Query** - where (ST_Area(geom A) = or < or > numeric value)